(c) 2024 PillSync.com

 Pyridoxine Hydrochloride

 Pyridoxine hydrochloride, USP is a vitamin B6 analog.
 The chemical name for pyridoxine hydrochloride, USP is 3,4-pyridinedimethanol, 5-hydroxy-6-methyl-, hydrochloride.
-The empirical formula is C8H11NO3 • HCl and the molecular mass is 205.64.
-The structural formula is.
+The molecular formula is C8H11NO3 • HCl and the molecular mass is 205.64.
+The structural formula is:

 Pyridoxine hydrochloride, USP is a white or practically white crystalline powder that is freely soluble in water, slightly soluble in alcohol and insoluble in ether.